Learning how to organize digital photos can be complicated.

 You can use Lightroom and Photo Mechanic together and harness the power of both at the same time.
 Let me know in the comments below if you’d like an in-depth guide on how to use it in your workflow.

 Also, don’t forget to check my list of best photo organizing software

 Doing Things Right the First Time

-I want you always to do the right thing when it comes to organizing and saving your photos.
+Your goal is to do the right thing immediately when it comes to organizing photos.

-It’s essential to stick with a routine when it comes to taking pictures and managing digital files.
+It’s essential to stick to a consistent routine when it comes to organizing and managing digital files.

 Some people like to wait until they backup their photos to their second hard drive.
-I believe the best possible thing to do is to delete any unwanted images immediately after copying them from your camera and before doing the editing.
+I believe the best possible thing to do is to delete any unwanted images immediately after copying them from your camera or smartphone and before editing in Lightroom.